How to Get Pregnant with an Egg Donor?

 Before starting the egg donation process, the receivers and donors will be informed about their rights and duties during a legal consultation session.
 After having reached an agreement, the two parties sign a contract.

 We should note that the donor will not have rights over the embryo produced through the IVF process.
 The resulting embryos legally belong to the receivers of the donor egg.
-Now, if you want information about the best country for egg donation, do not miss this article.
+If you want information about the best country for egg donation, do not miss this article.

 Conclusion